pammacdotnet/TypstPaper/paper.typ

 ) <fig:physica>

 Besides, the Typst Universe (@sec:universe) site hosts a variety of math-related packages to enhance mathematical typesetting:
+/ #package-link(
+    "Quick-Maths",
-- `quick-maths` package allows users to define custom shorthands for complex expressions, streamlining the writing process.
+  ): package  allows users to define custom shorthands for complex expressions, streamlining the writing process.
+/ #package-link(
+    "Great-Theorems",
-- `great-theorems` provides structured environments for theorems, lemmas, and proofs with customizable styling and numbering.
+  ): provides structured environments for theorems, lemmas, and proofs with customizable styling and numbering.
-- `game-theoryst` facilitates the typesetting of payoff matrices.
+/ #package-link("Game-Theoryst"): facilitates the typesetting of payoff matrices.
+/ #package-link(
+    "Physica",
-- `physica` package offers tools for scientific and engineering mathematics, including matrix operations and vector calculus (@fig:physica).
+  ): package offers tools for scientific and engineering mathematics, including matrix operations and vector calculus (@fig:physica).
+/ #package-link(
+    "Equate",
-- `equate` enhances the formatting and numbering of mathematical equations, improving readability and reference.
+  ): enhances the formatting and numbering of mathematical equations, improving readability and reference.
+/ #package-link(
+    "Mitex",
-- `mitex` integrates LaTeX math syntax into Typst, allowing users to write equations using familiar LaTeX commands.
+  ): integrates LaTeX math syntax into Typst, allowing users to write equations using familiar LaTeX commands.

 == Drawing capabilities
 Typst's visualize module#footnote[https://typst.app/docs/reference/visualize] offers a comprehensive suite of tools for creating vector graphics and data visualizations directly within documents.
 It supports a variety of shapes and elements, including circles, ellipses, rectangles, squares, lines, polygons, and Bézier curves, each customizable with parameters like fill, stroke, and radius.